 Leavell College offers two types of undergraduate certificates.
-The 8-hour Church Leadership Certificates provide specialized teaching for church leaders and members who desire theological training, but who are not working towards an associate's degree or bachelor's degree.
+The 8-hour Church Leadership Certificates provide specialized teaching for church leaders and members who desire theological training, but who do not wish to complete an associate's degree or bachelor's degree.
 Eight 1-hour courses must be completed for each certificate.
-Courses are offered at local churches or associational offices and are taught by approved, qualified teachers. the 18-hour Leavell College Certificates provide students an opportunity to take six 3-hour courses in targeted disciplines.
-These certificates may be earned fully online or at one of our campuses as the courses are the same courses taken by our AA and BA students.
-All courses taken as [art of the 18-hour Leavell College certificates will transfer into the AA or BA degree offered by Leavell College
+Courses for various Church Leadership Certificates are offered in New Orleans or Online.
+The 18-hour Leavell College Certificate provides students with the opportunity to take six 3-hour courses in targeted disciplines.
+This certificate may be earned fully online or at one of our campuses as its courses are the same courses taken by our AA and BA students.
+All courses taken as part of the 18-hour Leavell College certificates will transfer into the AA or BA degree offered by Leavell College.